Asmod4n/mruby-wslay/README.md

 wslay_callbacks.send_callback |buf|
   # when there is data to send, you have to return the bytes send here
-  # the I/O object must be in non blocking mode and return EAGAIN/EWOULDBLOCK when sending would block
+  # the I/O object must be in non blocking mode and raise EAGAIN/EWOULDBLOCK when sending would block
 end
 ```